Pyle, Gladys, 1890-1989

 History

-Gladys Pyle (October 4, 1890 – March 14, 1989) was a South Dakota politician and the first woman elected to the United States Senate without having previously been appointed to her position; she was also the first female senator to serve as a Republican and the first female senator from South Dakota.
-She was also the first female senator never to marry.
+Gladys Pyle (1890–1989) was a South Dakota politician and the first woman elected to the U.S. Senate without prior appointment.
+She was also the first female Republican senator, the first female senator from South Dakota, and the first to serve without marrying.

 Places